mhaag/CoffeePanel/README.md

 # CoffeePanel
-This is a Embedded Project which started with an refurbish of an old Coffee Maschine Rancilio Z11 Omnicron, we replaced the complete HW with an Beaglebone.
+This is a Embedded Project which started with an refurbish of an old Coffee Maschine Rancilio Z11 Omnicron, we replaced the complete HW with an STM32 Board.

 DIY Espresso Machine Controller.